About Death Valley — In Depth

 Business & Licensing Records

-The Inyo County Community Development Department, headquartered at 168 N. Edwards Street in Independence, CA 93526, oversees business-related public records and permits for Death Valley and the surrounding region.
-This department is responsible for issuing business licenses, processing zoning applications, and managing various development-related permits.
-Individuals or businesses interested in operating within Death Valley can contact the Community Development Department at (760) 878-0263 to obtain the necessary paperwork and information.
+The Inyo County Community Development Department, headquartered at 168 N. Edwards Street in Independence, CA 93526, oversees business related public records and permits for the Death Valley region.
+This department issues business licenses, processes zoning applications, and manages various development-related permits.
+Individuals or businesses interested in operating in the area can contact the Community Development Department at (760) 878-0263 to obtain the necessary paperwork and information.

 Elections & Voter Records